thaume/thaume.github.io/_posts/2014-09-15-ember-data-mastering-async-relationships.md

 - **The dashboard**: Display all projects attached to the 'currentUser' ('index' route)
 - **The project description**: Show one project and its description ('projects/:id' route)
-- **The project participants**: Display 'participants' of this projects ('projects/:id/participants' route)
+- **The project participants**: Display 'participants' of this project ('projects/:id/participants' route)

-Very simple indedd :)

 ## Models